meltoner/agrofelis/README.md

 Existing vehicles in the market that could serve as a platform for various tools are too expensive or just not available.
 The ability to manufacture a low cost Base Vehicle at a local machine shop in single units or small volumes that has a small footprint is energy dense and agile can adress local problems in agriculture and public safety.
 The robotic vehicle system that is proposed, prototyped and open sourced, aims to offer an answer to those needs for the variety of applications in those fields and could be utilized by individual farmers, farmers Coops, fire departments, municipalities etc.

-## The Technology not Chosen
+## The Technology Considerations

 The majority of technical solutions proposed for agricultural robotic systems aim at high level of autonomy through the use of satellite positioning systems like RTK GNSS , Cameras and LIDAR sensors for achieving Simultaneous Localisation And Mapping (SLAM), and supplementary systems like Radars Odometers and Inertial Systems.

-In the case of RTK GNSS signal interruption due to foliage, weather or lack of ground stations makes it of limited use and in the case of LIDAR that can be combined with Odometers Cameras and IMUs add a considerable cost to the system that makes sense only for bigger heavier vehicles.
+In the case of RTK GNSS signal interruption due to foliage, weather or lack of ground stations makes it of limited use.
+However LIDAR that can be combined with Odometers Cameras and IMUs has a considerably lower cost and potential robustness.
 On top of that repairing a vehicle of high technological complexity can be a challenge for the average person across the world.

-The purpose here is to offer a technology accesible to non technical users like a farmer or a volunteer fire fighter.
-A remote control system with the ability of automating certain functions can offer a cheaper alternative suitable for smaller platforms , offering a considerably cheaper increase in productivity.
-Also the availability of electrical components like motors and LiFePO4 batteries offer a simpler solution.
+The purpose here is to offer a technology accesible to non highly technical users like a farmer or a volunteer fire fighter.
+A remote control system with the ability of automating certain functions through recording and replaying can offer a cheaper alternative suitable for smaller platforms , while having a wider applicability and offering a considerably cheaper increase in productivity.

 ## The Potential